Manchester City v Chelsea: Aguero reaches another landmark in Chelsea thrashing | Goal.com

 Aguero has won three Premier League titles, three EFL Cups and two Community Shields in a City shirt.
 He looks likely to add to his medal haul this season too with Guardiola’s men already through to the Carabao Cup final, the FA Cup fifth round and the last 16 of the Champions League.

 In November 2017 Aguero scored his 178th goal for City in all competitions to break Eric Brooks’ 77-year-old record and become the club’s all-time leading goalscorer.
-His early double against Chelsea on Sunday took his tally to 219 goals in 299 career appearances.
+His treble against Chelsea on Sunday took his tally to 220 goals in 299 career appearances.

-City are certain to return to the top of the Premier League on goal difference ahead of Liverpool, albeit having played a game more than the Merseysiders.

-The Reds returned to the summit on Saturday courtesy of a 3-0 victory over Bournemouth at Anfield.